 07. Downward Facing Dog

 Downward dog position is a popular yoga position for beginners.
 It produces energy in our body and strengthens our inner muscles and digestive organs as well.
-It helps to bring the balance in the human body like the rest of the yoga poses as well.
+It helps to bring balance in the human body like the rest of the yoga poses as well.

 How to Do?

-Begin with all four and in tabletop position.
+Begin with all four and in a tabletop position.
 Allow your hips to align over your knees.
 Your shoulder should heap with your arms.
 Now, fold your toes inwards and spread your hands and fingers.